kiariendegwa/SDC-term-3/Path-Planning-Project/ModelDocumentation.md

 The main challenges involved in this project involved generating paths that did not violate any of the comfort parameters - jerk, acceleration, collisions, etc.
 Therefore given that the car consumed a path coordinate at a time-step of 0.2 seconds it was important to use the spline package to interpolate at a regularity of 30m.
+This had to be achieved whilst making use of a simple finite state machine that guided the car throught the cluttered highway.
+One safe lane change at a time.

-This was achieved by the code snippet below.
-These waypoints were then intersplined to smoothen the ego vechicles trajectory.
-Line 377-399 in main.cpp.
+Jerk violation and comfort was achieved in part by the code segment below.
+Waypoints 30m were layed out and then intersplined to smoothen the ego vechicles trajectory as shown in line 377-399 in main.cpp.
 ```
 ...